 A word from our Chief Medical Officer, Dr. Joanne Donovan: "We understand that the decision to involve your child in a clinical trial is important and often difficult to make.
 We are continuously looking for ways to make participation in our trials easier on the whole family and are working with the community to make this possible.
 If you have suggestions or questions specific to our trials, please feel free to email us at DMDtrials@catabasis.com.
 If you are interested in learning more about edasalonexent and the MoveDMD® trial, you can sign up here.

-Edasalonexent (formerly known as CAT-1004), is an oral investigational drug that inhibits NF-ĸB.
+Edasalonexent (formerly known as CAT-1004), is an oral medicine that inhibits NF-ĸB and is a potential treatment for DMD.
 In boys with DMD, the absence of dystrophin combined with mechanical stress in muscle leads to an activation of NF-ĸB.
 Activated NF-ĸB drives muscle damage and prevents muscle regeneration.
 Edasalonexent is an investigational drug that has not been approved by the US Food and Drug Administration.
 Edasalonexent is not a corticosteroid.

 We are conducting a clinical trial of edasalonexent (CAT-1004) in boys ages 4 to 7 with DMD (any confirmed mutation).
 This trial is known as the MoveDMD trial – a clinical trial investigating the safety and efficacy of edasalonexent in DMD.